 Or they don’t follow the adults who wander.

 Or they mistake another person for their parent.

 Statistics show 90 percent of families will experience losing a child in a public place at least once, and 20 percent said it has happened more than once, but the good news is that a majority of those children are quickly found, like mine, and not harmed. source

 I want to break this post into 3 parts:

-- what you should do if they get lost
+- What you should do if they get lost in public

 - Sharpie your name and number on their forearm if you’re going somewhere very crowded.